JasonL888/WordleAssist/README.md

 # WordleAssist
-Command line tool to assist with Wordle
+Tool to assist with Wordle

+2 versions
+* command line version in python
+* browser html version in Backbone JS javascript

 Motivation
 * mainly as programming challenge